-- Excellent: A thorough and compelling proposal of exceptional merit that fully responds to the objectives of the solicitation. - Good: A competent proposal of high merit that fully responds to the objectives of the solicitation. - Fair: A competent proposal of moderate merit that represents a credible response to the solicitation. - Poor: A proposal of low merit that does not represent a credible response to the solicitation.
+- Excellent: A thorough and compelling proposal of exceptional merit that fully responds to the objectives of the solicitation. - Very Good: A competent proposal of high merit that fully responds to the objectives of the solicitation. - Good: A competent proposal of moderate merit that represents a credible response to the solicitation.
+As a whole, any weaknesses not offset by strengths do not significantly detract from the response. - Fair: A proposal with weaknesses that are not offset by strengths. - Poor: A proposal of low merit, with one or more major weaknesses that are expected to be difficult to correct or are not correctable, or that does not represent a credible response to the solicitation.